Top Online Master’s Degrees in Educational Leadership

 saint-leo-university-logo

-Most students finish Saint Leo University’s 30-credit online master’s degree in educational leadership in 18-24 months.
-The course of study qualifies you for leadership roles in education and business alike.
+Most students finish Saint Leo University’s 30-credit online Min Educational Leadership in 18-24 months.
+The course of study qualifies graduates for leadership roles in education and business alike.
 Recent graduates have filled positions as school principals, corporate trainers, instructional coordinators, and school district administrators.
-Prospective students must hold a valid teaching certificate and bring up to 6 transferable credits earned at an accredited institution.
-The program uses a mix of synchronous and asynchronous elements to deliver all content.
+Prospective students must hold a valid teaching certificate and may enter the program with up to 6 transferable credits earned at an accredited institution.
+The program uses a mix of synchronous and asynchronous elements to deliver its content.

-This program’s core curriculum is aligned with national standards and builds key knowledge in learning environment management, technology, human resources, and diversity.
-A practicum experience near the end of study gives you the opportunity to apply gained skills and competency in a supervised setting that supports career advancement.
-Recent class offerings for this online master’s in educational leadership look at the data-driven instructional design, curriculum development for special populations, and school management.
+Saint Leo’s educational leadership master’s core curriculum is aligned with national standards and builds key knowledge in learning environment management, technology, human resources, and diversity.
+A practicum experience near the end of the program students the opportunity to apply gained skills and competency in a supervised setting that supports career advancement.
+Course topics include, among others, data-driven instructional design, curriculum development for special populations, and school management.

 Louisiana State University

-Louisiana State University extends an online master of education in educational leadership that helps working professionals bring their skills to the next level.
+Louisiana State University offers an online Master of Education in Educational Leadership that helps working professionals bring their leadership skills to the next level.
 The program can be completed in as few as 15 months and provides comprehensive training in research methods, school personnel administration, and professional ethics.
-LSU’s course of study stands out from other online educational leadership programs by offering career and networking opportunities throughout the study.
+LSU’s course of study stands out from other online educational leadership programs by offering career and networking opportunities throughout the entire length of the program.

-Students work through this 39-credit program at their own pace, making it easy to balance timely study with personal or professional commitments.
-Classes are delivered entirely online and look at applied research techniques, best practices in principal leadership, and school improvement.
+Students work through the 39-credit curriculum at their own pace, making it easy to balance timely study with personal and professional commitments.
+Classes are delivered entirely online and cover subjects such as applied research techniques, best practices in principal leadership, and school improvement.
 Students interested in additional topics can also undertake an independent study facilitated by LSU’s leading body of faculty experts.
-Graduates of this program come away fully equipped to build welcoming and challenging learning communities across the educational spectrum.
+Graduates of the program are fully prepared to build welcoming and challenging learning communities across the educational spectrum.

 Advantages of Earning an Online Master’s in Educational Leadership